A topic from the subject of Organic Chemistry in Chemistry.

 Atoms

 Atoms are the basic building blocks of all matter.
-They consist of a positively charged nucleus surrounded by negatively charged electrons.
+They consist of a positively charged nucleus containing protons and neutrons, surrounded by negatively charged electrons.

 Atomic Number and Mass Number

-The atomic number identifies the element, while the mass number indicates the total number of protons and neutrons in the nucleus.
+The atomic number (Z) of an element is the number of protons in its nucleus and defines the element's identity.
+The mass number (A) is the total number of protons and neutrons in the nucleus.

 Electron Configuration

-The electron configuration describes the arrangement of electrons in the different orbitals around the nucleus.
+The electron configuration describes the arrangement of electrons in different energy levels and sublevels (orbitals) around the nucleus.
+This arrangement determines an atom's chemical properties.

 Equipment and Techniques